devmukherjee/caloriecount/README.md

-## Macronutrient Tracker - Python Django Application
+# Caloriecount - Python Django Macronutrient Tracker

-Welcome to the Macronutrient Tracker, a Python Django based application designed for those conscious about their calorie intake and macronutrient balance.
+Welcome to Caloriecount, a Python Django based application designed for tracking macronutrients and calorie intake.

 ## Features

-- **Track Macronutrients**: Log your daily meals and track macronutrient intake (carbohydrates, proteins, fats).
+- **Track Macronutrients**: Log your daily meals and monitor intake of carbohydrates, proteins, and fats.
-- **Calorie Counter**: Monitor your calorie consumption and set daily goals.
+- **Calorie Counter**: Set and track daily calorie goals.
 - **User Authentication**: Secure user authentication system.
-- **Admin Dashboard**: Admin panel to manage users, meals, and track statistics.
+- **Admin Dashboard**: Manage users, meals, and view statistics via an admin panel.

 ## Installation

-Follow these steps to set up the Macronutrient Tracker on your local machine:
+Follow these steps to set up Caloriecount on your local machine:

 1. Clone the repository:
    ```bash